 Lockheed Martin Space Systems is responsible for the space and ground segments of the four AEHF satellites, including mission controls and system integration.
 Northrop Grumman Aerospace Systems is the payload supplier.

-The US Air Force Military Satellite Communications Systems Wing at the Space and Missile Systems Center, at Los Angeles Air Force Base in California, is the project leader.
+The project leader is the US Air Force Military Satellite Communications Systems Wing at the Space and Missile Systems Center, at Los Angeles Air Force Base in California.

-Vanguard Space Technologies has been subcontracted to fabricate and test two spacecraft bus structures of the satellites.
+Vanguard Space Technologies was subcontracted to fabricate and test two spacecraft bus structures of the satellites.

 US Defence Sector – Market Opportunity & Entry Strategy, Analyses and Forecasts to 2015